baggepinnen/LowLevelParticleFilters.jl/README.md

 [![Build Status](https://travis-ci.org/baggepinnen/LowLevelParticleFilters.jl.svg?branch=master)](https://travis-ci.org/baggepinnen/LowLevelParticleFilters.jl)

+# Types
+We provide three filter types
+- `ParticleFilter`
+- `AdvancedParticleFilter`
+- `KalmanFilter`

+All three can be used for filtering, smoothing and MCMC inference using the marginal Metropolis algorithm.

 # Usage
 Defining a particle filter is straight forward, one must define the distribution of the noise `df` in the dynamics function, `dynamics(x,u)` and the noise distribution `dg` in the measurement function `measurement(x)`.
 The distribution of the initial state `d0` must also be provided.
 An example for a linear Gaussian system is given below.
 ```julia